Regulatory actions for July 24, 2025

 July 24, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Boston Scientific.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Avidity, Clearside, Genentech, GSK, Janssen Cilag, Minoryx, Precision, Revolution Medicines, Solid.

 Briefs